 DISCLAIMER:The Arizona Corporation Commission makes this material available on the internet as a public service.
-Any material provided in this website is provided solely for informational purposes.
-None of this website's content - including but not limited to the FAQs and any documents - comprise the official record of any of the dockets or of the Commission and no express or implied warranties are provided here.
-While the Arizona Corporation Commission makes best efforts to ensure that the content of this site is accurate and current, it makes no claims, guarantees or promises about the accuracy, currency or completeness of the information and is not responsible for any errors or omissions, or for results obtained from any search used from this website.
+Any material provided through this website is provided solely for informational purposes.
+No express or implied warranties are provided here.
+While the Commission makes best efforts to ensure that the contents of this website are accurate and current, the Commission makes no claims, guarantees, or promises about the accuracy, currency, or completeness of the information.

 - Search/view Docket (case) information